Coding Quests

 @export var source: String = "" # Track where this modifier came from

-This is the key design decision: stats don't store a single number.
-They store a base value plus a list of modifiers, and calculate the final value on demand.
+The entire design fits in one sentence: a stat doesn't store a single number, it stores a base value plus a list of modifiers and calculates the final value on demand.

-An iron sword adds a FLAT +5 modifier to strength.
-A rage buff adds a PERCENT +0.3 (30%) modifier.
+An iron sword adds a FLAT +5 to strength.
+A rage buff adds a PERCENT +0.3 (that's 30 percent).
 A poison debuff adds a FLAT -2 to health regen.
-When the item is unequipped or the buff expires, you remove the modifier.
-The stat recalculates automatically.
+Unequip the item or let the buff expire, remove the modifier, and the stat recalculates itself.
+No bookkeeping.

-The source field on modifiers is important - it lets you find and remove all modifiers from a specific source (e.g., "iron_sword" or "rage_buff") without tracking them externally.
+The source field is the underrated part.
+It lets you find and remove every modifier from a specific source ("iron_sword", "rage_buff") without tracking them anywhere else.

 The Stats Component

-A component that holds all stats for a character:
+One component holds all stats for a character:

 GDScript